icicle-lang/icicle-ambiata/README.md

 ### Types of Expressions

-Icicle supports a wide variety of expressions.
+Icicle supports a wide variety of expressions, and query which can be computed in an event soucing or streaming manner should be computable in Icicle.

 Optimisation
 ------------

-To be completed after prototype.
-A discussion of optimisation techniques useful to icicle expressions.
+Icicle has a highly optimising backend, which compiles queries to C programs operating on flattened data structures.

 <a name="stability">1</a>: Actually, this isn't numerically stable, in the
   icicle prelude, we use a more robust version.